Meet the 2023 Influence Award Judges!

 To shed light on the experiences, challenges, and achievements of women in marketing, we asked members of our team to answer some questions!
 From working with global brands to starting their own successful ventures, these women have broken down barriers, shattered glass ceilings, and paved the way for the next generation of women marketers.

 In this blog, we share their insights, experiences, and advice, as they discuss their journey, the importance of diversity in marketing, and the impact of women in the industry.
-Join us as we celebrate and honour the achievements of women in marketing and learn from their valuable insights.
+And in the spirit of IWD’s 2024 theme, Inspire Inclusion, we’ve asked our male colleagues to contribute as well.
+We will all have to work together to achieve equality and equity in the workplace.

-Sonia Batra, Director of PMO: Marketing was one of my favourite subjects at university.
+Sonia Batra, Director of PMO: Marketing was one of my favorite subjects at university.
 I was always drawn toward how brands and agencies would market their products and services using smart communication.
 We’ve seen marketing evolve over generations, but one thing that stays constant is storytelling, and that is what I absolutely love about what I do!
 I knew from then on, that this is my calling.

 Natalia Osmolovskaya, Photographer: I love working with creatives and figuring out unique ways to solve different kinds of problems.
 No day is the same, and being a photographer in marketing keeps me on my toes and helps me grow.
 To me, it’s not just a job but a fun work environment in which I get to spend time with like-minded creatives who have the same goal.

 Tanya Cruz, Director of Communications: One thing that often doesn’t get acknowledged very often is the role women play in putting other women down.
 We’re not surprised when this comes from institutions or our male counterparts, but for myself personally, I was surprised to experience or witness the number of times women played a role in putting myself or others down.
 When you’re young in your career and experience this sort of thing like I did, it can be shocking because it comes from a place you least expected it to.
-There’s definitely a feeling of betrayal but something that I’ve learned is this behaviour is a product of generations of patriarchy and as a result, there are many women out there that still feel like they need to undercut others in order to take their spot.
+There’s definitely a feeling of betrayal but something that I’ve learned is this behavior is a product of generations of patriarchy and as a result, there are many women out there that still feel like they need to undercut others in order to take their spot.
 There’s a lot of unlearning and work women have to do within the community itself but something that helped me overcome this is remembering that these experiences are not a true reflection of the entire community.
 There are still TONS of women out there doing what they can to uplift others.
 And when we’re given opportunities to do the same, do it!
 If we want change to happen, we need to be at the forefront of that as well.

 Angela Chau, Sr. Social Media Manager: Despite the strides that have been made towards equal wages, I still feel that women are underpaid and under-recognized for their value in the industry.
 Women in Canada earn 89 cents for every dollar made by a man, with racialized women being affected the most.
 I will always push for pay transparency and encourage women to know their value and to fight for what they deserve.
 This is a challenge we still face, but I think the more open we are talking about it, the closer we’ll get to pay equality.

-Marta Gongos, HR Coordinator: Having more women in leadership positions actually increases the chance that other women will succeed in their careers.
-Some of my favourite research findings show that when looking up at people who are more successful than you, seeing someone who is similar to you and whom you can identify with, makes you feel more motivated and positive about being able to achieve that same success.
+Marta Gongos, HR Manager: Having more women in leadership positions actually increases the chance that other women will succeed in their careers.
+Some of my favorite research findings show that when looking up at people who are more successful than you, seeing someone who is similar to you and whom you can identify with, makes you feel more motivated and positive about being able to achieve that same success.
 The more women we have at the top, the better women as a whole will feel about reaching high achievements, and that will all contribute immensely to the success of a company!

-Sara Ensan, Digital Designer: Having more women at the top of companies makes leadership roles more accessible to young women just starting in their careers.
+Sara Ensan, Sr. Digital Designer: Having more women at the top of companies makes leadership roles more accessible to young women just starting in their careers.
 It’s extremely discouraging as a young woman to look at a company you’ve always dreamed of working at and see no women in management.
 It sets the precedent that there’s no place for you to grow.
 The more women we have on top, the more women will be encouraged to strive for leadership positions!

 Tanya Cruz, Director of Communications: There are a lot of women in my life that I admire and have the privilege of working alongside, but when it comes to my biggest role model and inspiration no one comes close to my Mom.
 She immigrated to Canada in her late twenties (close to the age I am now) as a single woman who didn’t know how to speak any English!
 She uprooted herself from her family and home country with the dream of making a better life for herself and the fact she navigated that process with little support took a lot of bravery.
 Growing up, it was my mom who instilled a great sense of belief in me.
 She gave me permission to dream big and never play small and she taught me there’s space for me anywhere I want to go in my career, even if I have to create that space for myself.
 And most importantly, she taught me that it’s possible to have all these things and still lead with integrity and kindness every step of the way.
 My mom’s resilience and spirit have shaped me the most and there’s no way I’d be where I am without her.